Micromax: Powers and abilities

 Micromax has the ability to increase, decrease, or redistribute his body mass, allowing for dramatic size and shape changes.
 He can shrink to roughly half an inch or grow to 65 feet in height.
 In everyday life, he uses these powers to become taller, robust, and give himself a full head of hair rather than his short, pot-bellied, but balding appearance.
-Micromax is a good unarmed combatant and had been trained by the F.I.6.
+Micromax is a skilled unarmed combatant and had been trained by the F.I.6.